Alessandro-Dodon/garch/README.md

 ## User Guide

 A detailed user guide for the primary project is available in **`Report.pdf`**.
 The other two notebooks are self-contained with instructions included within.
-The process is straightforward.
+The process is anyway very straightforward.

 1. **Setup**:
    - Ensure Python is installed along with a Jupyter-compatible environment (e.g., VS Code, Anaconda).